mstone121/php-object-sql/README.md

 ```
 and it would delete everything in the `questions` table.

-This library assumes that you are using it conciously and therefore allows you greater flexibility along with greater responsibility.
+This library assumes that you are using it consciously and therefore allows you greater flexibility along with greater responsibility.